Tennis Curriculum

 Week 10: Tournaments - To develop a complete tennis game, players must compete against higher-ranked players.
 This requirement generally means entering a USTA tournament that matches the player's current skill set.
 Coaches are available to discuss which event is best for each player.

-By the end of the curriculum, FBMS students—whether beginners or advanced athletes—will have a deeper tactical understanding and the confidence to compete at any level of tennis.
+By the end of the curriculum, students—whether beginners or advanced athletes—will have a deeper tactical understanding and the confidence to compete at any level of tennis.

 Note: The SCT curriculum is copyrighted and reserved by Don Hackett and Jack Newman, Austin Tennis Academy, and reflects the USTA's proven philosophies.